Who Are You Now? (The Walking Dead): Plot

 Michonne narrates over scenes of the survivors continuing to rebuild their various communities and struggling to survive, six years after Rick Grimes' apparent death.

 Judith leads Magna's group to Aaron, Eugene, Laura, and Rosita, who are hesitant about protecting them, but Judith insists.
 They travel to Alexandria, just as Michonne returns from a scavenging run.
 Michonne sizes them up and knows that Judith did not follow the proper procedure for bringing new survivors in, but agrees to let them stay overnight and to hear their case the following morning in front of their council which includes the former high-ranking Savior Laura, now a trusted member of the community.

 At the Kingdom, Ezekiel recognizes the needs to have a trained blacksmith to help effect repairs, and decides to have Henry travel to Hilltop to be apprenticed in the art.
 Carol brings Henry along with a number of supplies she plans to bring to the Hilltop too.
 En route, they are attacked by the remains of the Saviors, aside from those who joined the other communities, led by Carol's old enemy Jed and former Savior lieutenant Regina.
 Jed reveals that the Sanctuary has fallen and the remaining Saviors have become marauders to survive.
 They steal the supplies, among them the ring that Ezekiel gave to Carol, and promise they will never see them again.
 That night, after setting up camp, Carol sneaks out to find the Saviors camp, douses the area in gasoline, and sets them ablaze, killing them while recovering her ring.
-They continue on the next day, rendezvousing with Daryl who has taken to living on his own.
+They continue on the next day they rendezvous with Daryl who has taken to living on his own.